kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 #### Notes:

 To create or update a record, the entity ID (`entityId`) must be specified in the JSON body.
+Note that the entity ID as part of the JSON body must be a properly escaped JSON element.
 Cell timestamps are optional (if not specified, the server will set the cell timestamps to the time at which it creates or updates the record).
 To avoid a heavy return payload, only a reference to the newly created/updated resource will be returned.